miklosme/papers/src/app/home.md

+# Daily Digest (December 9, 2024)

+Hold onto your neural networks, folks!
+We've got a thrilling lineup of cutting-edge AI research that's about to supercharge your multi-agent systems.
+Let's dive right in!

+First up, we're blasting off into the future of operating systems with [HyperGraphOS](https://papers.miklos.dev/2412.04923).
+This web-based powerhouse is revolutionizing how we build multi-agent systems, using customizable graphs to represent data and applications.
+Imagine visually modeling agent interactions, then generating executable code with a snap of your fingers.
+It's like giving your LLM agents a turbo boost!

+But wait, there's more!
+We're taking a detour into the blocky world of Minecraft with [TeamCraft](https://papers.miklos.dev/2412.05255), a benchmark that's pushing the boundaries of multi-modal, multi-agent collaboration.
+Can your AI agents build, farm, and smelt their way to victory?
+This platform is exposing the challenges in generalizing to novel goals and scenes, proving that even in a virtual world, teamwork makes the dream work.

+Now, let's tackle the rumor mill!
+The [S2MAD system](https://papers.miklos.dev/2412.04859) is bringing order to the chaos of social media misinformation.
+By pitting LLM "debaters" against each other, this clever approach is separating fact from fiction faster than you can say "fake news."
+It's like hosting a high-stakes debate club in your neural networks!

+Last but not least, we're navigating the treacherous waters of robot traffic jams with [LIVENET](https://papers.miklos.dev/2412.04659).
+This decentralized neural network controller is teaching robots to yield and pass like polite humans, all without breaking a sweat (or a circuit).
+It's bringing safety and efficiency to the robot rush hour, and it might just revolutionize how we think about multi-agent navigation.

+That's all for now, AI enthusiasts!
+Keep your algorithms sharp and your training data fresh.
+Until next time, this is your AI newsletter editor, signing off!

 # Daily Digest (December 6, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a sizzling lineup of cutting-edge research that's about to supercharge your multi-agent systems.
 Let's dive right in!